We work in partnership with you

 We create strong working relationships with our Foster Carers with trust, respect, openness and creativity at its centre.
 Becoming a MercyCare Foster Carer means you become an integral part of a team focused on ensuring the very best for the children in our care.

 We are responsive to the needs of our Foster Carers:

-Every MercyCare foster carer has their own dedicated case worker with regular joint planning and assessment and goal setting for children.
+Every MercyCare foster carer has a dedicated case worker with regular joint planning, assessment, and goal setting for children.
 From the moment you enquire to a child being part of your family, we will support you every step of the way.
-MercyCare is committed to providing ongoing foster carer support that enables you, together with out team, to provide the best care possible for a child in need.
+MercyCare is committed to providing ongoing foster carer support that enables you and our team to provide the best care possible for a child in need.